-Some young athletes develop headaches and other physical problems from this stress and have to bow out of competition right before the event starts…some grit their teeth and do their best to hide their inner turmoil…and most finish their event scratching their head in bewilderment as to why they can’t perform in the game like they do in practice.
+Some young athletes develop headaches and other physical problems from this stress and have to bow out of competition right before the event starts.
+Some grit their teeth and do their best to hide their inner turmoil.
+Most finish their event wondering why they can’t perform in the game like they do in practice.

-For all of them, the pressure has damaging consequences to young minds and bodies and often sets them up for a lifetime of unhealthy coping mechanisms to deal with stress.
+For all of them, pressure has damaging consequences to their young minds and bodies and often sets them up for a lifetime of unhealthy coping mechanisms when dealing with stress.

-In survey after survey, doctors report that 90% of all office visits are due to stress.
+In survey after survey, doctors report that 90 percent of all office visits are due to stress.
 So what do we do with our young athletes in sports?
 We put more stress on them in a misguided attempt to “prepare them for the real world.”

 I work with young athletes every day and I’m here to tell you that there is already enough pressure and stress on them without parents adding more.
 The pressure on young athletes today, to come through with winning performances, is much greater than previous generations.
 Between their coaches, teammates and the pressure to uphold their ego and self-identification as an athlete in their sport, that’s all they need to learn to prepare for the competitive adult world.

-Now, I have to say that many parents are pretty good about cheering on their kids and not overtly adding stress but what they don’t realize is that they do this without knowing it in a number of ways:
+Now, I have to say that many parents are pretty good about cheering on their kids and not overtly adding stress.
+However, what they don’t realize is that they’re adding stress without knowing it in a number of ways:

-- Whenever a parent communicates disappointment in body posture or facial expressions let alone words and tone in their voice
+- Whenever a parent communicates disappointment in body posture or facial expressions, let alone words or tone of voice.

-Kids and teens have subconscious minds that pick this up more than you would guess and it destroys their sense of being accepted and loved by their parents.
+Young athletes subconsciously pick up on these signals more than you might guess.
+They can easily make kids feel like they’re letting their parents down.
 I can’t tell you how many times I’ve heard from kids that the most important thing in the world to them is making their parents proud.

-Parents of young athletes must recognize that their number one job is to support their kids by making sure that they clearly receive communication, often and with conviction, that their approval and love of their child is NOT dependent on how he or she performs in their sport.
+Parents of young athletes must recognize that their No. 1 job is to support their kids by making sure that they clearly receive communication and that their approval of their child is not dependent on how he or she performs in their sport.

-The irony of this whole thing is that when parents put this kind of pressure on their kid, it actually is more likely to HURT their performance.
-If you ask any sports psychologist what is the number one issue holding all athletes back, you will get an answer similar to this: “performance anxiety.”
+The irony of this whole thing is that when parents put this kind of pressure on their kids, it actually is more likely to hurt performance.
+If you ask any sports psychologist what is the No. 1 issue holding all athletes back, you will get an answer similar to this: “Performance anxiety.”

 Young athletes play their best when they play for the love of their sport and their own internal desire to challenge and improve themselves.
-Parents can help out by consistently pointing out and praising their young athlete “what they do well” and leave the criticism and coaching to the coaches.
+Parents can help out by consistently praising their young athlete.
+Leave the coaching to the coaches.